-These gluten free and whole grain Teff Energy Bars are LOADED with goodness!
-There’s fibre and iron rich teff, almond flour, chia seeds, walnuts and let’s not forget chocolate.
+These gluten free and whole grain teff energy bars are loaded with delicious flavour!
+There’s teff, almond flour, chia seeds, walnuts and chocolate for a touch of sweetness.
 It’s a treat you can feel happy about eating.
 An energy bar never tasted so delicious!

-So if you gorged a small bit yesterday, you may wanna flip the switch and turn on the healthy eating again.
+So if you gorged a small bit yesterday, you may wanna flip the switch and go for some healthier snacks.
 These teff energy bars will do the trick.
-Healthy, but with a bit of chocolate so that’s a fair compromise, don’t ya think?
+They’re made with whole grain teff, but have a bit of chocolate so that’s a fair compromise, don’t ya think?

 Teff is an ancient grain originating from Ethiopia.
 It’s grains are super tiny, even smaller than chia seeds.
 Even though they’re small, they’re mighty!

 Teff, to me, is mild in flavour and has a slight nutty taste.
 When used in this teff energy bars, it gives a lovely bite.

 Teff adds a great texture these energy bars.
 Check it out…

 How to Make Teff Energy Bars

 Full details are in the recipe card below, but here are the basics:

 - In a food processor add dates, maple syrup, almond butter, coconut oil and salt.
 Blend until it comes together like a paste.

 - Next, add teff, almond flour and chia seeds.
 Blend.